ayalal/CS-461-Letter-Management-Site/README.md

 First install Python 3.7 at this website https://www.python.org/downloads/ pip3 should also be installed with the download if not install pip3

-Then where our project is go to the directory containing the install.sh file and run the code below.
+Then where our project is go to the directory containing the install.sh file and run the code below. (this is for Linux/MacOS machines)
+Running this application within Linux context would be the best suited environment.

 ```
 ./install.sh